 The signature Pit Boss Series is an entry point into the Pit Boss pellet grill family.
 It offers a digitally controlled burn system that connects to your smart device via WiFi or Bluetooth.
 One major focus that sets Pit Boss apart from Traeger is their unique flame-broiler, which enables grilling directly above an open fire.
 In other words, Pit Boss grills can be configured to work with either direct or indirect heat.

-The Pit Boss 700FB has a hopper capacity of 18 lbs and porcelain-coated wire cooking grates and reaches cooking temperatures as high as 600 degrees.
+The Pit Boss 700FB has a hopper capacity of 18 lbs, a porcelain-coated wire cooking grate, and reaches cooking temperatures as high as 600 degrees.
 If you are in the market for an affordable pellet grill, this is a good place to start.
 Pit Boss makes a quality product, and the cooking experience far exceeds that of a standard grill.

 The signature series offers straightforward grills to get started.
 They aren’t overly advanced but are great for family grilling.
 Infusing the flavor of real-wood cooking, you may begin using your new Pit Boss weekly for everything from ribs and jerky to biscuits and pizza.